Syndara/Mercy.js/README.md

 ~mission reminds channel when scheduled mission is (guild use).
 (Will eventually be customizable to set a certain time to count down to.

 ~remind starts the scheduled reminder for the guild mission (guild use).
 This code is a bit sloppy right now but it'll send a reminder at 8:30PM EST then each day after that send the same message.
 I DO NOT like how the code works currently, I want to find a much safer and more efficient way to handle this.

+~foo has Mercy join your voice channel and play Dog Song from Undertale, this is a very temporary command, and the song is a temporary edition.
+(6/20/2016).
+In the next few days I want to add a collection of soundbytes that play from "~random" and then some specific sound commands as well.